everett1992/wp/README.md

 wp is a small tool I use to generate color schemes from images, and manage desktop wallpapers.

+The color extraction scripts were taken from [this blog post](http://charlesleifer.com/blog/using-python-and-k-means-to-find-the-dominant-colors-in-images/) with normalization reddit user radiosilence.

 ## Usage

 ```